BlueRedBlueYellow/calculator/README.md

 # calculator
-An online calculator for math.
+An online calculator for basic math operations.